manuati/api-automation-training-java/framework/README.md

 mvn checkstyle:checkstyle
 ```

-### Prettier
+#### Prettier

-Prettier is configured to run with eslint and to format the code on each save.
+Prettier is a plugin you can use with Maven to make sure all your code follow a set of defined format guidelines defined in [.prettierrc.yml](.prettierrc.yml).
-In case you want run it separately use the folowing scripts:
+More documentation on what to define about it [can be found here](https://prettier.io/docs/options)

 - Check for issues: